The First Year After My Microdiscectomy

 If you haven’t seen them, here are two videos I made in which I explain how I feel during the first day and third day after surgery:

-I took muscle relaxants for the first two weeks or so.
+I took muscle relaxants for the first two weeks or so for the initial microdiscectomy recovery period.
 I stopped taking painkillers relatively early because, well, trying to poop after spinal surgery is enough of a chore, and prescription painkillers make you super constipated….I’ll let you do the math.

 I had strict orders not to lift anything.
-I was able to shuffle around/ sort of walk during the first week, but I spent the first two weeks pretty much on the couch.
-I had to really limit my time sitting up straight in chairs.
+I was able to shuffle around/ sort of walk during the first week after my L5S1 microdiscectomy, but I spent the first two weeks pretty much on the couch.
+I had to really limit my time sitting up straight in chairs during the beginning of my microdiscectomy recovery as well.

-BUT there was a good sign, well two good signs:
+BUT there was a good sign, well two good signs during my initial microdiscectomy recovery:

 - I woke up from surgery laying flat on my back with my legs extended.
 I was still able to do that when I wasn’t on pain pills a few days later!
 I hadn’t been able to lay flat for over two years!